rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint2/us_246/US246-readme.md

 *It is also a best practice to include a listing (with a brief summary) of the major commits regarding this requirement.*

-## 6. Integration/Demonstration

-*In this section the team should describe the efforts realized in order to integrate this functionality with the other parts/components of the system*

-*It is also important to explain any scripts or instructions required to execute an demonstrate this functionality*

-## 7. Observations

-*This section should be used to include any content that does not fit any of the previous sections.*

-*The team should present here, for instance, a critical prespective on the developed work including the analysis of alternative solutioons or related works*

-*The team should include in this section statements/references regarding third party works that were used in the development this work.*